Yidan Sun

 News

-• Dec 24, 2024: My study, “A Study of Firm-Switching of Inventors in Big Tech Using Public Patent Data,” has been published as Chapter 12 in Springer’s Social Network Analysis and Mining Applications in Healthcare and Anomaly Detection.
+• Dec.
+24, 2024: My study, “A Study of Firm-Switching of Inventors in Big Tech Using Public Patent Data,” has been published as Chapter 12 in Springer’s Social Network Analysis and Mining Applications in Healthcare and Anomaly Detection.

-• Sep 3, 2024: Passed the ISE PhD screening exam with my presentation titled “Structural Modeling of Campaign Money Flow in the United States House of Representatives.”
+• Sep.
+3, 2024: Passed the ISE PhD screening exam with my presentation titled “Structural Modeling of Campaign Money Flow in the United States House of Representatives.”

 • May 2, 2024: Received the Jenny Wang Excellence in Teaching Award from the USC Viterbi School of Engineering.

-• April 28, 2024: Honored as the Outstanding Teaching Assistant of the Year by the Daniel J. Epstein Department of Industrial and Systems Engineering.
+• Apr.
+28, 2024: Honored as the Outstanding Teaching Assistant of the Year by the Daniel J. Epstein Department of Industrial and Systems Engineering.

-• November 6, 2023: Presented two papers at The 2023 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining in Kusadasi, Turkey.
+• Nov.
+6, 2023: Presented two papers at The 2023 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining in Kusadasi, Turkey.

-• November 4, 2023: A press article on our work about patent networks in Big Tech is published.
+• Nov.
+4, 2023: A press article on our work about patent networks in Big Tech is published.
 Read: Big Tech Inventor Mobility Leads to Higher Productivity.